 According to the law, you can return a car up to six (or five in Scotland) years after you bought it.
-However, as time goes by, it becomes more difficult to prove a fault and not wear and tear is the cause of any problem.
+However, as time goes by, it becomes more difficult to prove that a fault, and not wear and tear, is the cause of any problem.

 When you complain, you’re obliged to give the dealer the chance to rectify the situation.
 This can include volunteering to fix any problem with the car, offering a full or partial refund, or replacing the car.

 Throughout the process, keep a record of any communications.
-When you reach agreement, make you sure you get it in writing.
+When you reach an agreement, make sure you get it in writing.